 What are the challenges to come in 2019?

 Omnichannel is the new standard and the trend will only continue to grow in 2019.
-Where shoppers no longer want to feel like e-commerce, and brick and mortar stores exist as separate businesses with a different variety of products and offerings.
+Shoppers no longer want to feel as if e-commerce and brick-and-mortar stores exist as separate entities with different varieties of products and offerings.

 Following this trend, the in-store pickup (buy online, pick up in store) option has become noticeably popular and is still rapidly growing.
 More and more stores start offering such option to their customers.
 Top reasons why a customer would choose to pick up their items in a physical store are: